meet-tarantino/tarantino/README.md

   + viewing real-time logs from each service (`logs`)
   + destroying VMs for all services (`destroy`)

 By default, Tarantino will clone code into the `~/projects` directory.
 VMs running 360 services are executing the very files in your project directory - including any of your local modifications.
-The `PROJECTS` environment variable can be used to change the project directory location.
+The `TT_PROJECTS` environment variable can be used to change the project directory location.
 It would be pretty easy to support running parallel 360 platform worlds if we wanted to.

 ## Installation